Curriculum

 This course requires the student to produce a comprehensive design for his/her dissertation research topic.
 Through an appropriate integration of a comprehensive literature review, identification of research questions, and creation of constructs/hypotheses that are supported by theory the student provides written and oral reports on his/her specific design.

-ACC 713 Accounting Instruction (3 Credits)
+ACC 713 Accounting Instruction-Teaching & Pedagogy (3 Credits)

 This course provides the student with in-depth exposure to a series of pedagogies and other considerations designed to ensure highly-effective instructional skills.
 Coverage includes learning goals/objectives, syllabus design, alternative teaching methods and related critiques, and assessment.
 The student integrates The University of Scranton mission and vision into his/her instruction content.